 Managing multiple users on winter trail systems is always challenging.
 As a reminder, each venue that BSF grooms in the Community Nordic Trail System has a different user agreement.
 Some of the rules are dictated by the landowners and others are formed by best management practices.
 If you explore your options, there's something for everyone.
 AND there's some fabulous world-class skiing right in town.

 If we all follow good trail etiquette, then more people have a positive experience.
-Please review our recommendations for winter trail etiquette.
-That includes:
+Be an ambassador for our ski community by bringing a positive, kind attitude to the trail.

 When passing, let others know that you are approaching them from behind by politely calling out, “on you left.”